msmur/blog/content/dev/making-sense-of-idempotency/one.md

 This leads us to our definition:

 > A request method is considered "idempotent" if the intended effect on the server of multiple identical requests brings
-> the state of the server towards (but never beyond) the expected outcome of the initial request.
+> the state of the server towards (but never beyond) the expected outcome of the initial request. _Without_ ever
+> causing more side effects than the initial request would have caused in a happy path scenario.

 [^1]: Any unique identifier (determined by the client) for that request.
 It's the basis on which the server can decide if this is a duplicate request or a new one